 Depending on the circumstance, chapters may be eligible to appeal the inactive status placement by following the procedures below:

-An appeal letter must be made in writing to Julie Gleason, the Assistant Dean of Students/Director of the Office of Student Involvement ( no later than the specified date given by the Fraternity and Sorority Life staff.
+An appeal letter must be made in writing to the Assistant Vice President for Campus LIfeno later than the specified date given by the Fraternity and Sorority Life staff.

 In the appeal letter, the chapter must include a detailed explanation of the reason(s) for the appeal and an alternative accountability measure for the chapter.